High-Performance Generation of Constrained Inputs: Design

 \subsubsection{Example: Remediating Unwanted Structural Generation Bias}

 To elucidate how samplers and generators work together in practice, we describe the \emph{flattener} generation pattern.
 Consider the \nonterm{digit} definition from \cref{fig:expr-grammar}: a \nonterm{digit} is defined as either a ``$0$'' literal or a \nonterm{non\_zero}.
-If the sampler is unaware of the grammar, it will first make a decision between the ``$0$'' and \nonterm{non\_zero} with a $\nicefrac{1}{2}$ chance of each; if \nonterm{non\_zero}, each subsequent terminal will selected with a $\nicefrac{1}{9}$ chance.
+If the sampler is unaware of the grammar, it will first decide between the ``$0$'' and \nonterm{non\_zero} with a $\nicefrac{1}{2}$ chance of each; if \nonterm{non\_zero}, each subsequent terminal will be selected with a $\nicefrac{1}{9}$ chance.
 Thus, $\nicefrac{1}{2}$ of \nonterm{digit} expansions will be `$0$' and $\nicefrac{1}{18}$ each other digit literal.

 To resolve this, we implement a flattener generator which ``flattens'' a tree of alternations such that each of its descendant terminals is equally likely.
-Since flattening is an operation which is inferrable from structure, the flattener generator is generic and, when instantiated over a specific node, is able to precompute a table of sequences necessary to reach all subsequent terminals uniformly.
+Since flattening is an operation that is inferable from structure, the flattener generator is generic and, when instantiated over a specific node, can precompute a table of sequences necessary to reach all subsequent terminals uniformly.
 Computed sequences (actually integerized stacks~\cite{enumerating-cfgs}) for \nonterm{digit} are shown alongside terminals in \cref{fig:digit-flattened} and the actual generation process with sampling steps is portrayed in \cref{fig:digit-generation}.